PatrickStrz/kovi/docs/auth.md

 - Previous application state is not preserved after login.
   The user is redirected to '/' and the page is rerendered.

+- Users are synced with the graphcool api when a user is created and whenever a user logs in.
+This ensures that the graphcool api is synced with facebook data.
+(I.e has a users most up to date facebook profile picture).

 ### Todo:
 - Clear out user query from apollo store when not logged in.
+- Return user to the same position in the application after login.